borealbirds/WildTrax-dataHarmonization/README.md

 If you don't intend to process the data straight away, make sure you overview the data to document some attributes, have all tables that define attributes and values used.
 Some information will be answered by emails.
 Make sure you keep a copy by converting the email as a PDF and make it available in the respective project folder under "communication".

-Overviewing the data includes:
+Overviewing the data includes verifying that:
 * Observations have XY coordinates.
 * Reference system of the coordinates is known.
 * Protocol is documented (can be a report, email exchange, or found in the db itself).
 * Species code definition is present.
 We cannot assume the species code used is the same as the one used by WildTrax.
 We need to check.
-* If behaviour data are present, make sure we have the meaning of the values.
 * Date and time is present.
 * Abundance is present.

+Once verification has taken place, the WT-status of the data can be changed from 'NS' (for 'not started') to IP, for 'in progress' in the [template](https://github.com/MelinaHoule/WT-Integration/blob/345282009ddcbd465f07789eca1cc0b8ba78e13a/project_Integration.xlsx).

 # 4. Reformatting the data for WildTrax.
 Reformating will be unique per project.
 Some projects will use rules that are similar.
 All scripts are available to allow reusing chunk of codes.